Anomalies

 An anomaly will be detected when at least two sensors are activated more than normal on a statistically significant number of systems.

 Active anomalies display at the top of the screen.
-It shows overview information about the anomaly, including anomaly name, sensors involved, systems impacted, and assignees.
+Each anomaly is represented by a card listing the anomaly name, sensors involved, systems impacted, and assignees.
 The information refreshes when you refresh the page.

 By default, every anomaly starts with an ID.
 You can give the anomaly a friendly name, which displays at the top of the anomaly tile.
 To rename an anomaly, view the Anomalies Detail page.
 For more information, see Drill Into an Active Anomaly.